-Potential short-term and long-term impacts to threatened and endangered species/habitats as a result of vegetation management.
-Impacts would be minimized through the use of TVA's O-SAR process and adherence to avoidance and minimization measures in TVA's ESA consultations and applicable BMPs.
+Potential short-term and long-term impacts to threatened and endangered species/habitats because of vegetation management.
+Impacts would be minimized by using TVA's O-SAR process and adherence to avoidance and minimization measures in TVA's ESA consultations and applicable BMPs.

-As per the 2017 injunction, only trees that would present an immediate hazard to the reliability of the transmission system would be removed.
+As per the 2017 injunction, only trees that present an immediate hazard to the reliability of the transmission system would be removed.
 In the short-term, there would be less need for tree removal.
-But in the long-term there would be an ever-increasing volume of trees that would be identified as immediate hazards.
+But in the long-term there would be an ever-increasing volume of trees that would grow to be identified as immediate hazards.

 Potential impacts associated with runoff and sedimentation during vegetation management.
-Impacts avoided or minimized through the use of TVA's O-SAR process and adherence to avoidance and minimization measures and BMPs.
+Impacts avoided or minimized by using TVA's O-SAR process and adherence to avoidance and minimization measures and BMPs.

 Potential indirect, minor impacts associated with sedimentation during floor vegetation management.
-Impact minimized through the use of TVA's O-SAR process and adherence to mitigation measures and BMPs.
+Impact minimized by using TVA's O-SAR process and adherence to mitigation measures and BMPs.

 No change in baseline condition.
-Impact minimized through the use of TVA's O-SAR process and adherence to mitigation measures and BMPs.
+Impact minimized by using TVA's O-SAR process and adherence to mitigation measures and BMPs.